 5. Contribute to Business Growth

-When working for a large corporate company, most of their growth has already occurred, but you're crucial to growth at a startup.
+Most of their growth has already occurred when working for a large corporate company, but you're crucial to growth at a startup.
 Working for a startup means that you can be a part of their success while growing with the company.

 6. Your Employer Knows You at a Personal Level